rhertzog/distro-tracker/docs/design.rst

    installed will never appear on a package page.

 The PTS implements some general panels which could be used by any vendor.
-Refer to the documentation of each panel in :mod:`pts.core.panels` to see any possible ways of augmenting their information by implementing vendor-specific functions.
+Refer to the documentation of each panel in :mod:`distro_tracker.core.panels` to see any possible ways of augmenting their information by implementing vendor-specific functions.